-This program offers candidates an option of completing the requirements of the Early Childhood Education/Early Childhood Special Education (P-3) endorsement program concurrently with the requirements for the Elementary Education certification program.
-Course work would be offered concurrent with elementary education certification coursework.
+This program offers candidates an option of completing the requirements of the Early Childhood Education/Early Childhood Special Education (P-3) endorsement program concurrently with the requirements for the Elementary Education Teacher Education Program.
+Coursework would be offered concurrent with elementary education program coursework.
+Successful completion of all coursework along with passing scores on the TPA will allow the candidate to have additional endorsements on the Washington State residency teaching certificate.

-Entering candidates who have an Early Childhood Education AA-DTA degree or equivalent from an accredited institution could be awarded up to 6 semester hours of the ECE/ECSE
+Entering candidates who have an Early Childhood Education AA-DTA degree or equivalent from an accredited institution could be awarded up to 6 semester hours of the ECE/ECSE endorsement program based on transcript review and earning a 3.00 grade point average in early childhood coursework taken during the candidate's first term at PLU.

-The following courses must be taken prior to admission to the program:
+Students are encouraged to take the following courses prior to admission to the program:

 - MATH 123 or equivalent

-- · MATH 124 or equivalent
+- MATH 124 or equivalent

-- · ARTD 340 or equivalent
+- ARTD 340 or equivalent

-- · PHED 322 or equivalent
+- PHED 322 or equivalent

-- · Life Science
+- Life Science

-- · Physical Science
+- Physical Science